DataMX/GettingandCleaningData/CodeBook.md

 Variables 3-88 were calculated as means by SubjectId and ActivityType

-I expanded the abbreviations of the variable names and used CamelCase to help Human readabilty since we can't use spaces.
-I swapped underscores for parentheses as R can recognize underscores even if they are not preferred.
+I expanded the abbreviations of the variable names and used CamelCase to help Human readabilty since we can't use spaces in variable names.
+I swapped underscores for parentheses as R can recognize underscores even if they are not preferred in variable names.
 I swapped commas to periods, as well.
-The *README.txt* described the raw data units as either standard gravity units,'g', or radians/sec for angular velocity.
-The processed data was normalized and bounded [-1 to 1].
+The *README.txt* described the raw data units as either standard gravity units,'g', or radians/sec for angular velocity and the processed data as normalized and bounded [-1 to 1].
 Additional details about the variables and how the measurments were transformed from the raw data can be found in the initial *features_info.txt* included in the "UCI HAR Dataset."

 1 SubjectID